World's most awe-inspiring pools

 An elevated swimming pool built by Wiel Arets

-for a holiday home in Marbella has a glazed underside that cantilevers over an outdoor lounge area.
+for a holidacy home in Marbella has a glazed underside that cantilevers over an outdoor lounge area.
 But NOA

 took a cantilever one step further for a pool for skiers at Hotel Hubertus in the Alps.